Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated Model Fusion

 \subsection{Clustered Methods}

 We formulate clustered methods as algorithms that take additional steps with client clustering before federated aggregation or optimization to improve model fusion.
-One straightforward strategy is the two-stage approach, for example, the clustering then aggregation scheme.
+One straightforward strategy is the two-stage approach.
+To be specific, during the global update procedure, the first step is a clustering process which is then followed by the aggregation process within each cluster.
 Briggs et al.~\cite{briggs2020federated} propose to take an additional hierarchical clustering for client model updates and apply federated averaging for each cluster.
 Diverting client updates to multiple global models from user groups can help better capture the heterogeneity of non-IID data.
 Xie et al.~\cite{xie2020multicenter} proposed multi-center federated learning, where clients belong to a specific cluster, clusters update along with the local model updates, and clients also update their belongings to different clusters.
 The authors formulated a joint optimization problem with distance-based multi-center loss and proposed the FeSEM algorithm with stochastic expectation maximization (SEM) to solve the optimization.
 Muhammad et al.~\cite{muhammad2020fedfast} proposed an active aggregation method with several update steps in their FedFast framework going beyond average.
 The authors worked on recommendation systems and improved the conventional federated averaging by maintaining user-embedding clusters.
 They designed a pipelined updating scheme for item embeddings, client delegate embeddings, and subordinate user embeddings to propagate client updates in the cluster with similar clients.
-Ghosh et al.~\cite{ghosh2020efficient} formulated clustered federated learning by partitioning different user groups with the same learning tasks and conducting aggregation within the cluster partition.
-The authors proposed an Iterative Federated Clustering Algorithm (IFCA) with alternate cluster identity estimation and model optimization to capture the non-IID nature.